Navigating the Digital World

 How might we use digital technologies as creative and engaging forms of communication?

-Spring Term: Lecturers from different disciplines across the University will lead a series of weekly lectures, which will combine theoretical questions with real-life scenarios to explore issues such as hacking, social media, ethics, digital crime, video games and interactive technologies.
+Lecturers from different disciplines across the University will lead a series of weekly lectures during the Spring term, which will combine theoretical questions with real-life scenarios to explore issues such as hacking, social media, ethics, digital crime, video games and interactive technologies.
 These sessions are devised to help students gain a broad awareness of, and to think critically about, the ways that digital technologies are reshaping contemporary societies.

 The aims of the module are: